Benji Madden

-Benjamin Levi Madden (né Combs; born March 11, 1979) is an American musician.
-He is the rhythm guitarist and backing vocalist for the rock band Good Charlotte—for which he has received various awards—as well as pop rock collaboration the Madden Brothers.
+Benjamin Levi Madden (né Combs; born March 11, 1979) is an American musician who is the rhythm guitarist and backing vocalist for the rock band Good Charlotte—for which he has received various awards—and the pop rock collaboration the Madden Brothers.
 He formed both of these acts with his identical twin brother, Joel Madden, with whom he was a coach on The Voice Australia from 2015 to 2016.

 Early life

 Madden was born Benjamin Levi Combs on March 11, 1979, in Waldorf, Maryland, to Robin Madden and Roger Combs (d.
 2019).
 He has an identical twin, Joel Madden, with whom he formed the band Good Charlotte.
-He has an older brother named Josh and a younger sister named Sarah.
+He also has an older brother named Josh and a younger sister named Sarah.
 All attended La Plata High School in La Plata, Maryland.

 Career

 In 1996, Madden started Good Charlotte with his twin brother Joel.

 While still playing in Good Charlotte, both Madden brothers wrote and produced for other artists.
 Madden was a co-writer and co-producer of some of the songs on Hilary Duff's Most Wanted (2005) compilation album.
 He later helped write the songs "Amnesia" for the pop rock band 5 Seconds of Summer and "No Ordinary Girl" for pop artist Kalin and Myles.
 He has appeared as a back-up vocalist for artists such as MxPx, Kill Hannah, Apoptygma Berzerk, Mest, The 69 Eyes, Sean Kingston, Three 6 Mafia, Chamillionaire, and Matisyahu.

 Madden started the fashion line called Made Clothing in 2001, along with his brothers Joel and Josh.
 In early 2006, it became DCMA Collective.
 A DCMA Collective store opened in Los Angeles on March 15, 2008, but later closed.

 On April 3, 2010, Madden took part in a boxing match against MTV and VH1 host Riki Rachtman at Ellismania 5: Get These Brawls.
 The event was hosted by Jason Ellis at The Joint in the Hard Rock Hotel and Casino in Las Vegas.
 Madden beat Rachtman by knockout at 1 minute and 42 seconds into the first round.

 On November 11, 2011, Madden and his brother Joel Madden released a free mix-tape, "The Madden Brothers: Before Volume 1".
 It contains new artists the brothers were personally interested in.
 Their brother Josh Madden helped to produce the mix-tape.
-Then unknown rappers, Machine Gun Kelly, Rockie Fresh, Kreayshawn, Cassie Veggies, HXLT, and Wiz Khalifa all appeared on the mix-tape.
+Then unknown rappers, Machine Gun Kelly, Rockie Fresh, Kreayshawn, Casey Veggies, HXLT, and Wiz Khalifa all appeared on the mix-tape.